 Sanitation Equipment Ltd.

-In my review section, I will enlighten you on the different technologies and designs different manufacturers put to use to make their products stay in the competition.
-These are some of the most prominent composting toilets.
-What makes them subtly more advantageous and value for money investment than the others?
+In my review section, I will enlighten you on different technologies and designs that manufacturers use to keep their products competitive.
+I have reviewed the most prominent composting toilets available on the market today.
+What makes them more advantageous and gives better value than the others?
 Let’s find out the answer.

 Nature’s Head Self-Contained Composting Toilet

-This is by far one of the most recommended composting toilets of all time.
-The toilet system is a culmination of rugged construction and state-of-the-art composting technology for maximum composting effect.
-The aerating spider cranking handle, made from a fine quality stainless steel to stir the waste material properly.
+This is by far one of the most recommended composting toilets of all-time.
+This toilet system is a culmination of rugged construction and state-of-the-art composting technology for maximum composting effects.
+The aerating spider cranking handle, made from a fine quality stainless steel, stirs the waste material thoroughly and efficiently.

-The user-friendly design of Nature’s Head was meant to serve to people who travel to dwell in areas where plumbing service, electricity or water supply is hard to get.
-I couldn't stop wondering about how effortlessly the sturdy yet lightweight model served me without causing much trouble.
-Among the other pros, I'll have to mention the special inner mechanism that keeps the moisture level inside the basin at an ideal level for fast and effective decomposition.
+The user-friendly design of Nature’s Head was meant to serve people who travel in areas where plumbing service, electricity or water supply is hard to get.
+It has a special inner mechanism that keeps the moisture level inside the basin at an ideal level for fast and effective decomposition.

 Nature’s Head Dry Composting Toilet

 The next contender in my list is also a brainchild of Nature’s Head.
-I had a really tough time ranking them.
+I had a really tough time ranking them one ahead of the other.
 In this version, a standard crank handle has taken the place of the spider handle used in Nature’s Head Self-Contained Composting Toilet.

 Sun Mar Excel Self Contained Composting Toilet

 Sun Mar Composting toilets are a treat to the customers looking for something extraordinary.
-The premium waterless, non-electric unit is excellent at replicating the regular toilet ambience and comfort level.
+The premium waterless, non-electric unit is excellent at replicating a regular toilet ambience and comfort level.

-The coolest feature of this self-contained toilet is the variable diameter bio-drum that makes the entire process less complex and quick.
-The dedicated 4 inch venting kit ensures optimal air circulation inside the basin so that the horrible odour dissipates from the unit.
+The coolest feature of this self-contained toilet is the variable diameter bio-drum that makes the entire process less complex and work much faster and efficiently.
+The dedicated 4-inch venting kit ensures optimal air circulation inside the basin to help dissipate odor from the unit.

 Biolet Toilet Systems 33

-This is another non-electric, waterless composting toilet that delivers outstanding performance and capacity to take care of 4 to 5 adults out on a weekend vacation.
+This is another non-electric, waterless composting toilet that delivers outstanding performance and capacity.
+It can easily accomodate 4 to 5 adults out on a weekend vacation.

-The product is ready to use right after you unpack the box, no need of finding any hookups to activate the function.
-The special two-batch system is responsible behind the exceptionally high capacity of the unit.
+The product is ready to use right after you unpack it from the box.
+No need of finding any hookups to activate the function.
+The special two-batch system is behind the exceptionally high capacity of the unit.
 Its compact dimension lends a minimal footprint in your RV, boat or caravan.

-The aesthetically crafted body will perfectly compliment the décor of you bathroom, just like a top-end traditional toilet set from a renowned brand.
+The aesthetically crafted body will perfectly compliment the décor of any RV bathroom, just like a top-end traditional toilet set from a renowned brand.
 The crank handle facilitates smooth operation and ease of relocation.
-Among the cons, I would really appreciate if the makers focus on improving the quality of the drain tube for the leachate.
+Among the cons, I would really appreciate if the makers focus on improving the quality of the drain tube for the leachgate.
 If not set up correctly, it would cause leakage.

 The Sanitation Equipment Visa Potty Model

-The Sanitation Equipment model is a saving grace for people scared to the death about cleaning the poop.
-The quick release latches mounted on the body of the toilet helps avoiding nightmare scenarios on road.
+The Sanitation Equipment model features a quick release latch mounted on the body of the toilet.

 What is a Composting Toilet?